-- k) Providing an effective escort to ensure safe movement between work area and/or parking lots/other campus locations; - 1) Issuing a no-contact directive(s); - m) Placement on paid leave (not sick or annual leave); - n) Placement on administrative leave; - o) Transfer to a different area/department or shift in order to eliminate or reduce further business/social contact; - p) Providing information regarding campus transportation options; - q) Instructions to stop the conduct; - r) Providing information regarding institution and community services including medical, counseling and Employee Assistance Program; - s) Reassignment of duties; - t) Changing the supervisory authority; and - u) Directing the parties to report any violations of these restrictions.
+1. Providing an escort to ensure safe movement between work area and/or parking lots/other campus locations; m.
+Issuing a mutual no-contact directive(s);

+n.
+Placement on leave;

+o.
+Transfer to a different area/department or shift in order to eliminate or reduce further business/social contact;

+p.
+Providing information regarding campus transportation options;

+q.
+Instructions to stop the conduct;

+r.
+Providing information regarding institution and community services including medical, counseling and

+Employee Assistance Program;

+- s.
+Reassignment of duties;

+- t.
+Changing the supervisory authority; and

+- u.
+Directing the parties to report any violations of these restrictions.